griphiam/markphilpot_com/content/2007/184_serenity_where_are_they_now.md

 </li>
 	<li><a href="http://www.imdb.com/name/nm0322002/">Ron Glass </a>
 <ul>
 	<li>More TV work for Ron.
 He's done actually quite a bit in his career.
-When I first checked his page on imdb, it was barely filled in, aside from Firefly &amp; Serenity.
+When I first checked his page on imdb, it was barely filled in, aside from Firefly & Serenity.
 He has been around the block!
 Hasn't done much since Serenity though.</li>
 </ul>
 </li>
 </ul>

 So there you have it.
 A one stop shop recap.
 Hope you enjoyed this edition.
 Stay tuned for more (maybe an annual thing...)